Van ECK Associates Corp Has $78.52 Million Position in The Mosaic Company (NYSE:MOS)

 Analyst Upgrades and Downgrades

-A number of research firms recently commented on MOS.
-Citigroup boosted their price target on Mosaic to $61.00 in a research note on Tuesday, November 15th.
-StockNews.com initiated coverage on shares of Mosaic in a research report on Wednesday, October 12th.
-They issued a “buy” rating for the company.
-Royal Bank of Canada reduced their price target on shares of Mosaic from $65.00 to $60.00 and set a “sector perform” rating on the stock in a research report on Thursday, November 10th.
-JPMorgan Chase & Co. lowered their price objective on shares of Mosaic from $75.00 to $73.00 and set an “overweight” rating for the company in a research report on Wednesday, November 9th.
-Finally, Mizuho reduced their target price on Mosaic from $74.00 to $69.00 and set a “buy” rating on the stock in a report on Wednesday, November 9th.
-One investment analyst has rated the stock with a sell rating, seven have issued a hold rating and eight have issued a buy rating to the company.
-According to data from MarketBeat.com, the stock has a consensus rating of “Hold” and an average price target of $63.93.
+A number of equities analysts have commented on MOS shares.
+Piper Sandler lowered their price objective on Mosaic from $75.00 to $65.00 and set an “overweight” rating on the stock in a research note on Tuesday, November 22nd.
+Mizuho decreased their price target on Mosaic from $74.00 to $69.00 and set a “buy” rating on the stock in a research report on Wednesday, November 9th.
+JPMorgan Chase & Co. cut their price objective on shares of Mosaic from $75.00 to $73.00 and set an “overweight” rating for the company in a research report on Wednesday, November 9th.
+Royal Bank of Canada decreased their target price on shares of Mosaic from $65.00 to $60.00 and set a “sector perform” rating on the stock in a report on Thursday, November 10th.
+Finally, Citigroup upped their price target on shares of Mosaic to $61.00 in a report on Tuesday, November 15th.
+One research analyst has rated the stock with a sell rating, seven have issued a hold rating and eight have given a buy rating to the stock.
+According to MarketBeat.com, the stock has a consensus rating of “Hold” and a consensus target price of $63.93.

 Mosaic Increases Dividend

-The firm also recently announced a quarterly dividend, which will be paid on Thursday, March 16th.
-Shareholders of record on Thursday, March 2nd will be issued a dividend of $0.20 per share.
+The company also recently disclosed a quarterly dividend, which will be paid on Thursday, March 16th.
+Investors of record on Thursday, March 2nd will be given a dividend of $0.20 per share.
+The ex-dividend date is Wednesday, March 1st.
 This represents a $0.80 dividend on an annualized basis and a yield of 1.71%.
 This is a positive change from Mosaic’s previous quarterly dividend of $0.15.
-The ex-dividend date of this dividend is Wednesday, March 1st.
-Mosaic’s payout ratio is presently 5.87%.
+Mosaic’s payout ratio is currently 5.87%.

 The Mosaic Company, through its subsidiaries, produces and markets concentrated phosphate and potash crop nutrients in North America and internationally.
 The company operates through three segments: Phosphates, Potash, and Mosaic Fertilizantes.
 It owns and operates mines, which produce concentrated phosphate crop nutrients, such as diammonium phosphate, monoammonium phosphate, and ammoniated phosphate products; and phosphate-based animal feed ingredients primarily under the Biofos and Nexfos brand names, as well as produces a double sulfate of potash magnesia product under K-Mag brand name.